Bristol Channel: Youngest person to swim across the Bristol Channel

 In 1929, Edith Parnell, a 16-year-old schoolgirl, emulated Kathleen Thomas's swim from Penarth to Weston-super-Mare in 10 hours 15 minutes.
 Edith later became the first wife of Hugh Cudlipp the Welsh journalist and newspaper editor.

 Ilfracombe to Swansea

 The first person to swim the 30.5 nmi from Ilfracombe to Swansea was Gethin Jones, who achieved the record on 13 September 2009, taking nearly 22 hours.

 Penarth to Clevedon

-The youngest person to swim the Bristol Channel from Penarth to Clevedon is Gary Carpenter who in August 2007, at the age of 17, swam the channel in 5 hours 35 minutes.
+The youngest person to swim from Penarth to Clevedon is Gary Carpenter, who in August 2007 at the age of 17, completed the crossing in 5 hours 35 minutes.
 He held the record for the fastest swim across the Bristol Channel until 2020.
-Carpenter's coach Steve Price was the first person to swim from Penarth to Clevedon, in 1990.
+Carpenter's coach, Steve Price, was the first person to swim from Penarth to Clevedon, in 1990.

 In 2020 Joanne Jones swam from Penarth to Clevedon in a time of 5 hours, 27 minutes.
 Joanne was the first woman to swim this route, and holds the current record for fastest time.